xiru/nvidia-fan-controller/README.md

 # NVIDIA GPU Fan Controller for linux

-A Python based standalone (and a litle 'opinionated') implementation of NVIDIA GPUs fan controller.
+A simplified (and a litle 'opinionated') Python based implementation of NVIDIA GPUs fan controller.

 ```
 python3 nvidia_fan_controller.py
 ```

-This script uses an adhoc heuristic algorithm, increasing the GPU fan speed based on its temperature and utilization.
-The implementation keeps GPU 'silent' while idle: all GPUs temperature are smaller than a certain threshold (default is 40 degrees Celsius) and GPUs utilization are less than 10%.
+This script uses an adhoc heuristic algorithm, increasing the GPU fan speed based on GPUs temperature and utilization.
+The implementation keeps GPUs 'silent' when idle: all GPUs temperature are smaller than a certain threshold (default is 40 degrees Celsius) and GPUs utilization are less than 10%.
+When GPUs are busy and getting hot, the highest GPU temperature is used to decide how fast ALL the fans should spin.

 ## Dependencies